Ogwenya/webworm/README.md

 | `/api/v0/posts/[slug]` | GET    | Fetch single post         |
 | `/api/v0/policy`       | GET    | Get privacy policy        |
 | `/api/v0/terms`        | GET    | Get Terms and Conditions  |

+The `/api/v0/posts` can have the following query params:

+- page : The page number to fetch
+- per_page : The total posts to return per page
+- search : The search string to search for posts

+#### Example

+`/api/v0/posts?page=2&per_page=20` will return posts in the second page with 20 posts per page